Evelyn (2018 film): Camerawork and music

 For large parts of the film, the camerawork appears to require an operator walking backwards.
 In fact the cameraman, Franklin Dow, had created a special camera rig that sat on his back with a stabilising mechanism.
 A screen in front allowed him to watch what was happening as the family/cast members walked behind chatting.

 The musical score was mostly composed by Patrick Jonsson who had previously collaborated with von Einsiedel on Virunga and The White Helmets.
-One song was contributed by Evelyn's sister Gwendolyn Einsiedel, a musician in her own right who remembers singing almost every day during the making of the film, though very little made it onto the final cut.
+One song was contributed by Evelyn's sister Gwendolyn Einsiedel, a musician in her own right who remembers singing almost every day during the making of the film, though very little made it into the final cut.

 Release

 Evelyn premiered at the 2018 London Film Festival.
 It screened on BBC Two on 18 May 2019 and was released from 10 September 2019 on Netflix.
-Reviewers described the film as a raw, powerful look at a family trying to make sense of suicide.
-It was chosen as Best Documentary in the British Independent Film Awards of 2018.